Drive-In Racking and Drive-Through Rack

-There are a number of rack providers out there.
 Whether your next step is to gather more information or request a quote, consider REB Storage Systems.
 REB is a highly experienced systems integrator, in business since 1962.
 REB has 17 in-house project managers and engineers, all highly experienced in the material handling industry.
 These people know this industry inside and out.

 REB is highly knowledgeable and experienced in designing, engineering, and installing drive-in rack systems and drive-through rack systems and will make sure your system is the best fit for your space.
 We work with you to provide a turnkey system.
 From engineering, design, products procurement, subcontractor management, install, and permitting support, REB handles it all for you.

 We’d appreciate the opportunity to help you further, whether that be more information or a quote.
-Fill in the contact form or call 773-232-2845 to get in touch with a REB representative.
+Fill in the contact form on this page or call us at (800) 252-5955 to get in touch with a REB representative.

 Case Studies To Consider

 A family-owned tomato producer stacked products on their cooler floor for years.
 They turned to REB to provide them with a solution for better density and to improve overall operations.

 Services: Rack System Engineering, Design, Permitting and Instillation

 Maximizing Mattress Density- Case Study

 A mattress manufacturer needed to move from an existing 270,000 sq. ft. facility to a 130,000 sq. ft. facility.

 Products: 2-Deep Drive-In Racking System